cha0s/crunches/README.md

 class YourCodec {

   // return the value
-  decode(view: DataView, target: {byteOffset: number}): any
+  decode(view: DataView, target: {byteOffset: number, isLittleEndian: bool}): any

-  // return the number of bytes written encode(value: any, view: DataView, byteOffset: number): number
+  // return the number of bytes written encode(value: any, view: DataView, byteOffset: number, isLittleEndian: bool): number

   // get the encoded size of a value; accept an offset to calculate any relevant padding necessary size(value: any, byteOffset: number): number